The cemetery at the Abbey of the Genesee

 Death is not a topic any of us likes to bring up in everyday conversation.
 Too many of us like to imagine that we have plenty of time left.
 However, it is something that we all have to face sooner or later.
 The fraternal motto of the Knights of Columbus to which I belong reminds us bluntly: Tempus fugit, Momento mori (Time flies, Remember death).

-I had a bit of time to think about death on my recent retreat with the Trappist monks.
-I visited their cemetery a couple times, praying for the deceased monks who had given their lives in the service of God and the Church.
+Inevitably, I have a bit of time to think about death when I am on retreat with the Trappist (Cistercian) monks.
+I usually visit their cemetery, praying for the deceased monks who had given their lives in the service of God and the Church.
 Their graves are marked by a simple wooden cross.
-This seemed to me a stark reminder of death’s finality for them and for us in this world.
+This seems to me a stark reminder of death’s finality for them and for us in this world.

 The Church has continually taught that our prayers and especially the offering of the Mass can assist our deceased loved ones in their journey to Heaven.